 If you’ve ever bought a home before, then you know there’s a mountain of paperwork involved.
 If this is your first time, get ready to deal with all these confusing documents.
 Not only are there reams of this stuff, but most of it is cast in language that only the experts can understand – inside real estate and financial terms and difficult legal jargon.
 But you really need to understand what you’re signing when it’s the largest financial transaction of your life.
-So we offer this brief overview and explanation of real estate paperwork for Los Angeles home buyers.
+So we offer this brief overview and explanation of real estate paperwork for Riverside home buyers.

 The Loan Documents

 Before you ever get to the actual closing, you’ll have to wade through a forest of loan documents.
 Exactly which ones depend on the kind of loan, but here are the most common:

 - The note shows evidence of your debt to the lender, has a description of loan terms and states the means for the lender to transfer or collect the debt.
 It also states debt amount, beginning interest rate, conditions of changes in interest rates (if any), and time and place for repayment of what you owe.
 Because it has value itself, your lender can sell it to another lender.

 - The mortgage is your agreement to secure the loan with the property as collateral.
 Just like the deed, it has to be recorded at the county recorder’s office and so serves as a lien against the property so that it can’t be sold until the outstanding debt is paid.